How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Dimension

+\begin{example} Let $Z$ be a curve and $Z' \subseteq Z$ be such that $Z'$ contains a dense open subset of $Z$.
+Then \cref{thm:dim-smaller} implies that $Z \setminus Z'$ has finitely many points.
+Consequently $Z'$ is also open in $Z$ and therefore $Z'$ is a quasiprojective variety.
+This in particular implies that the image of a morphism from a curve is a quasiprojective variety.
+Note that this is {\em not} true for varieties of dimension greater than one, e.g.\ the image of the morphism $\kk^2 \to \kk^2$ given by $(x,y) \mapsto (x, xy)$ is not a quasiprojective variety (\cref{example:constructible-0}). \end{example}

-We presented \cref{thm:dim-smaller} above due to its simple proof (which we found in \cite[Proof of Proposition 1.14]{mummetry}).
-However, if one is willing to use more elaborate machinery, namely Krull's principal ideal theorem (\cref{thm:principal-ideal}), then in a straightforward way one can obtain the following more precise version of \cref{thm:dim-smaller}; we leave its proof as an exercise (\cref{exercise:pure-dimension}).
+We presented \cref{thm:dim-smaller} above due to the simple proof (which follows \cite[Proof of Proposition 1.14]{mummetry}).
+However, if one is willing to use more elaborate machinery, namely Krull's principal ideal theorem (\cref{thm:principal-ideal}), then we can obtain the following more precise version of \cref{thm:dim-smaller} in a straightforward way - its proof is left as \cref{exercise:pure-dimension}.